bishop254/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Prints every other character of a string(SKIPS ONE CHAR) beginning with the first character.

 ## 7-puts_half.c
-Prints half of a string followed by a new line.
+Prints second half of a string followed by a new line.